FIRE PUMP REPAIRS

 Fire pump systems are not ordinary pumps.
 They are critical life-safety infrastructure relied upon by sprinkler and hydrant systems during emergencies.

-In Victoria, fire pump systems sit within a clear regulatory framework, including the Building Act 1993, Building Regulations 2018, National Construction Code, Plumbing Regulations, AS 2941 and AS 1851.
-These systems are also treated as essential safety measures, meaning their performance directly affects occupant safety, firefighter operations and property protection.
+In Victoria, fire pump systems are governed by a clear regulatory framework.
+This includes the Building Act 1993 and Building Regulations 2018.
+It also encompasses the National Construction Code, Plumbing Regulations, AS 2941, and AS 1851.
+These systems are also considered essential safety measures, meaning their performance directly affects occupant safety, firefighter operations, and property protection.

 Fire Pumps Are Part of the Fire Protection System

-A fire pump supplies water when sprinkler or hydrant systems need to operate.
-If that pump is incorrectly installed, maintained, isolated or repaired, the downstream fire protection system may be compromised.
+A fire pump supplies water when sprinkler or hydrant systems need to function.
+If that pump is incorrectly installed, maintained, isolated or repaired, the downstream fire protection system is compromised.

 That can affect: